Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.TokenType"></a>

 ### TokenType
+Deprecated: use TokenClass

 TokenType defines the information of token type.

-Note: deprecated (use TokenClass)

 | Field | Type | Label | Description |